 Before I got my Instant Pot, I always viewed pressure cookers as a relic of the past.
 Something housewives used back in the fifties for making pot roasts (not that there’s anything wrong with that).
 If I wanted speed, I’d just use my microwave, right?
 Well, I’m here to tell you that a modern pressure cooker is an incredibly useful device and can do things a microwave could never do.
-Let me show you how to use a pressure cooker to up your game in the kitchen.
+Whether you’re thinking of buying one or, perhaps, just received one as a wedding gift, let me show you how to use a pressure cooker to up your game in the kitchen.

 Believe it or not, the pressure cooker has been around for almost 350 years.
 But it wasn’t until the late 1930s that a practical product was developed for home use.
 Throughout the 40s and 50s, the pressure cooker enjoyed tremendous popularity, saving harried housewives (and househusbands??) time by being able to prepare dinner in a fraction of the time.